FilipKlaesson/dbo/README.md

 The plot display the mean regret over the **n_runs** with a 95% confidence interval.

-## Example 6: Non-convex optimization
+## Example 6: Non-convex optimization 2D examples

 In this example we apply single-agent optimization on multiple non-convex benchmark functions.
 All functions are contained in **benchmark_functions_2D.py**.
 We use **n_iters** = 100 and **n_runs** = 10